 Vitamin C is an anti-aging must-have for several reasons.
 First, it aids in the production of collagen—the protein fibers that give skin its elasticity, making it look smooth and supple.
 (Starting at age 20, collagen production starts to decline by 1% per year, so just about anyone can benefit from a little boost in this department.)

-Vitamin C also works as an antioxidant.
+Vitamin C also works as a powerful antioxidant.
 Every day, your skin is bombarded by stressors like UV rays and various air pollutants, resulting in free radicals—harmful compounds that damage skin cells.
 The oxidative stress they create can lead to fine lines, wrinkles, and hyperpigmentation.
-But antioxidants like vitamin C treat the damage caused by free radicals while defending cells against environmental assailants.
+But an antioxidant, such as vitamin C, treats the damage caused by free radicals while defending cells against environmental assailants—which means it also helps stave off the visual evidence of future damage.

-As if that weren’t enough, this potent active also has skin-brightening benefits.
-Its acidic pH allows it to slough away dead skin cells, revealing a youthful glow with regular use.
+As if that weren’t enough, this potent active ingredient also has major skin-brightening benefits.
+With regular use, its acidic pH allows it to slough away dead skin cells, revealing a more youthful glow.

 The Best Forms of Vitamin C for Skin

-Given how effective this simple nutrient is, it’s no surprise that we use it in tons of products, including our Cleansing Balm and our Color Pinch Cream Blusher.
-Clearly, it’s a safer skin care hero—and worthy of a spot (or several) in your daily beauty routine.
+Given how effective this simple nutrient is, it’s no surprise that we use it in many other products too, including our Cleansing Balm and Color Pinch Cream Blusher.
+Clearly, it’s a safer skin-care hero—and worthy of a spot (or several) in your daily beauty routine.
+Ready to stock up?
+Shop all our vitamin C skin care and get ready to glow.